-Are you a WordPress Expert or a WordPress beginner who wants to test new themes, plugins, code changes without worrying about the impact on your live site?
-Or maybe you are a WordPress Designer who has clients that want to try out the new designs and see what works for them?
+Are you a WordPress Expert or a WordPress beginner who wants to test new themes, plugins, and code changes without worrying about the impact on your live site?
+Or maybe you are a WordPress Designer who has clients that want to try out the new designs and see what works for them.
 Then you might want to install WordPress on Sandbox, it is the answer to all your dreams and headaches.

 While there are several free services that you could use, hosting your own sandbox is just as easy.
-You can spin up a number of WordPress sites based on the version of WordPress you wish to test drive, get one up and running instantly without having to wait for plugins to update or for the site to update itself.
+You can spin up a number of WordPress sites based on the version of WordPress you wish to test drive, and get one up and running instantly without having to wait for plugins to update or for the site to update itself.

 Now, you can get a self-hosted WordPress Sandbox for free and try all the popular plugins before installing them on your live site.
 Think of it as a playground.

-But before diving in and finding out how to install WordPress on Sandbox, let’s first understand what does the jargon “WordPress Sandbox” actually means and why you need to definitely give it a try if you are new to WordPress or have a keen interest in this popular content platform.
+But before diving in and finding out how to install WordPress on Sandbox, let’s first understand what the jargon “WordPress Sandbox” actually means and why you need to definitely give it a try if you are new to WordPress or have a keen interest in this popular content platform.

 What is WordPress Sandbox?